noshjelson/exr-sbs-converter/readme.md

 5. **Convert**
    - Click "Convert Selected"
-   - Watch the progress bars
+   - Watch the progress bars with estimated time remaining and CPU thread usage
    - Wait for "All conversions complete" message
    - The tool processes multiple frames in parallel, using all available CPU cores